 Gatherings and events

-No more than 100 people at social gatherings, including weddings, birthdays, funerals and tangihanga.
+You cannot have more than 100 people at social gatherings, including weddings, civil union ceremonies, birthdays, funerals and tangihanga.

 There are specific restrictions at Alert Level 2 depending on the type of gathering: